vivirox/therapytrain/backend/test-results/README.md

 ## Overview

-This document summarizes the test results for the TherapyTrain backend testing suite, covering performance testing, integration testing, and crisis detection verification.
+This document summarizes the test results for the Gradiant backend testing suite, covering performance testing, integration testing, and crisis detection verification.

 ## Test Categories